Alpha Arbutin For Skin: Benefits, How To Use, And Side Effects

 Step 3: Alpha arbutin slowly releases hydroquinone over time, thus inhibiting tyrosinase – the enzyme that is responsible for the production of melanin in the skin.

 It is interesting to note that the skin is not exposed to excessive amounts of hydroquinone at a time.
-This ensures that there are no side effects of hydroquinone, the common ones being darkening of the skin tissue as well as irritation.
+This ensures that there are no side effects of hydroquinone for skin, the common ones being darkening of the skin tissue as well as irritation.
 Also, the product effectively stops the extra production of melanin as well as blocks the production of tyrosinase.
 As you can imagine, this ultimately reduces the degree of skin darkening and keeps the dark spots at bay without any harmful side effects.

 Moving on, it is time to look at alpha arbutin’s benefits for skin.